deema1999/deema1999/README.md

-<h4 align="center"><samp> Hi there 👋  welcome to my Github account!
-I'm a Software Engineer and an AI Specialist</samp></h4>
+<h3 align="center"><samp> Hi there 👋  welcome to my Github account!
+I'm a Software Engineer and an AI Specialist</samp></h3>

 - 🌱 I’m currently learning about Chatbots
 - 👯 I’m looking to collaborate on Python and AI Projects
-- 💬 Ask me about AI,Python,and Backend Development
+- 💬 Ask me about AI, Python, and Backend Development

 <p align="center">